 “Tease,” she laughs under her breath.

 Hal plops down in Pen’s easy chair with a sigh; he’s finally begun to wind down a little.
 “Hey, Princess, c’mere.”
 She knows that he’ll jump up in about ten seconds and start gyrating around again.
 It would probably be good if they both rested a bit, but how was she supposed to keep him down?
-Lucas didn’t have this much energy!
+Lucas doesn’t even have this much energy!
 Her reserves were dwindling, and the long bones in her thighs were throbbing steadily, in time with her heartbeat.
 The ache that ran along the skin of her elbows was spreading, too.
 She didn’t have any more painkillers left from her prescription.
 So she’d just have to suck it up.

 She can think of one way to make him rest — she straddles him again, sitting on his knees with hers tucked up against the sides of his hips.
 It’s a surprisingly comfortable way to sit.
 And it keeps Hal in place so they could take a breather.